 3. The Best Way To Heal Your Body

 Alternative medicine is very popular in the yoga community, but like yoga, it’s full of empty promises.
-Most, if not all, of alternative medicine is not proven by scientific evidence and will not provide results beyond a placebo effect.
+Alternative medicine is not based on scientific evidence and will not provide results beyond a placebo effect.
 While the placebo effect can be beneficial, I’m still not a fan of spending my money and time on sugar pills.
-There is no evidence to justify the often expensive and ineffective, not to mention potentially harmful, alternative therapies such as acupuncture, aruyveda, homeopathy, chiropracty, reiki, colonics, and juicing (the list is literally endless).
+There is no evidence to justify the often expensive and ineffective, not to mention potentially harmful, alternative therapies such as acupuncture, ayurveda, homeopathy, chiropractic care, reiki, colonics, and juicing (the list is literally endless).
 Save your money and go to a good medical doctor.